Executive Summary

 Practical trends include accessible AI automation tools, improved chatbots, AI-assisted content creation, and intelligent document processing.
 Watch for trends in specific industries but be skeptical of hype.

 Ask: Is there a proven use case in my industry?
 Can I measure ROI within 6 months?
-Is the technology mature enough for SMB adoption?
+Is the technology mature enough for mid-market adoption?
 Does it solve a real business problem I have?